 The Sony PSP is one of the longest tenured handheld gaming consoles ever.
 It enjoyed a seven year run with various new models coming out at regular intervals.
 It has a ton of games and Sony even ported some PlayStation games to the system for purchase.
 Now, you can play PSP games on your mobile phone or tablet.
 Here are the best PSP emulators for Android.
 We highly recommend starting with PPSSPP.
-Most competitors are just reskins of PPSSPP so it’s okay), including RetroArch, so it makes the most sense to just start at the source and work your way out.
+Most competitors use the PPSSPP source code (it’s open source, so it’s okay), including RetroArch, so it makes the most sense to just start at the source and work your way out.

 Price: Free / $4.99

 PPSSPP is, by far, the best of the PSP emulators.
 Of all the emulators we tested, PPSSPP was the easiest to use, had the best compatibility, and the best performance.
 We wouldn’t blame you if you thought we were advertising here but we’re really not.
 PPSSPP gets frequent updates, has a paid version that removes ads, and it’s the one that most other developers copycat from.
 We highly recommend that you try this one first.
 The ad-supported free version works fine if you want to test it out.
 The $4.99 price removes ads.
 The app is also open-source.

 Rapid PSP Emulator is a reskin of PPSSPP, but it actually provides a slightly different experience.
 This one is tuned for lower-end devices and, thus, works a bit faster without much tinkering.
 The app also supports hardware controllers, save states, an the usual stuff.
 There isn’t much else of note other than its settings to work faster.
 PPSSPP still has better game support overall.
 That said, Rapid is free with no in-app purchases so it might also be good for those on a budget.